jadecoyacot123/guides/docs/Advertisement-configure-publilsh-options.md

 -   **Banned words:**  You need to write your banned words separated with coma (,) to enable the service.
 -   **Validate banned words:**  Enables banned words validation.
 When users enter banned words, they get a warning message in order to replace these words.
 -   **Banned words replacement:**  Banned word replacement replaces selected array with the string you provided.
 (For example “xxx”)
+-   **Require login to contact:**  This requires the user to login even when browsing the ads listing.

 **Related posts:**